Kirsten Campbell

 Staff details

-Kirsten’s research interests include feminist social theory, sociology of law, feminist and socio-legal methodology, with a focus upon concepts and practices of social justice.
-Kirsten’s current research investigates conflict-related sexual violence in international criminal law and transitional justice.
+Kirsten’s research investigates sexual and gender-based violence in conflict, transitional justice and international criminal law.
 She has worked on policy and practice in this area with NGOs, governments, and the UN.
 Her recent book, The Justice of Humans: Subject, Society, and Sexual Violence in International Criminal Justice draws on her European Research Council projects, The Gender of Justice, and TRANSFORM.
-Kirsten is a member of the Sexual Violence in Armed Conflict international research group.
+Kirsten is a member of Sexual Violence in Armed Conflict international research group.
+An interdisciplinary scholar of sociology and law, Kirsten's interests include social theory, sociology of law, sociology of gender, and methodology.

 Academic qualifications

-Kirsten’s teaching specialisations are social theory (including feminist and psychoanalytic theory); sociology of gender, law, and conflict; and feminist and socio-legal methodology.
+Kirsten’s teaching specialisations are social theory (classical and contemporary); sociology of gender, sociology of law, political sociology (violence, conflict, and war); methodology and methods; international law, international criminal law and transitional justice.

 Kirsten welcomes doctoral students working on these topics.